SEE THE PAPHOS MOSAICS

 WHAT IS A MOSAIC?

-A mosaic is a depiction of a scene that is made up of thousands of tiny, cut to size, colored pieces of stone, marble or glass.
-These very small geometric tiles are known as ‘Tesserae’ and they are carefully arranged to form intricate and detailed
+A mosaic is a depiction of a scene that is made up of thousands of tiny, cut-to-size, coloured pieces of stone, marble or glass.
+The very small geometric tiles, which are known as ‘Tesserae’, are carefully arranged to form intricate and detailed images.

-images.
-They are assembled using a malleable cement based type of putty, which is used as used not only as an adhesive, but for assembling the ‘Tessarae’.
+Mosaics are assembled using a malleable cement-based type of putty.
+This is used not only as an adhesive but also for assembling the ‘Tesserae’.
 The precision and skill required to create a mosaic is tremendous and it takes craftsmen many years to hone their skills.

-The humble farmer’s field would later become the Paphos Archaeological Park, and the mosaics of the the four Roman villas would come to be known as the Paphos Mosaics.
-Today these mosaics are considered to be amongst the finest Roman era mosaics in the world.
+The farmer’s field would go on to become the Paphos Archaeological Park.
+This major island attraction features the four Roman villas and their remarkable mosaics.
+Visited by several visitors each year, the exhibits on display are considered to be amongst the finest preserved Roman-era mosaics in the world.

 THE FOUR HOUSES